betterscientificsoftware/bssw.io/Articles/Blog/2023-03-Julia_for_BSSw.md

 **The community**
 This is where the real value of Julia lies.
-The Julia community is very enthusiastic in helping others and engages using modern tools, such as the [Julia slack](https://julialang.org/slack/) and [discord](https://discourse.julialang.org/t/julialang-official-discord-server/45499) channels, and each package's GitHub issues tracker.
+The Julia community is very enthusiastic about helping others and engages using modern tools, such as the [Julia slack](https://julialang.org/slack/) and [discord](https://discourse.julialang.org/t/julialang-official-discord-server/45499) channels, and each package's GitHub issues tracker.
 [JuliaCon](https://juliacon.org/2023/) is the annual gathering, and several interesting talks and tutorials from there can be found on YouTube.
 Many contributions and support come from [JuliaHub](https://juliahub.com/) (formerly Julia Computing) as part of the mission.

 We organized a full-day workshop last summer titled Julia for Oak Ridge National Laboratory Science, [JuFOS](https://ornl.github.io/events/jufos2022/), which, to our surprise attracted 101 registrations from a range of different scientific domains.
 Roughly 90% of the participants responded that they wanted to learn more about Julia, while roughly 50% indicated an interest in alternatives to the current status quo for building scientific workflows in the high-level + high-productivity space.

 For people focused on high-performance computing (HPC), it is worth noting that the community is invested in performance from day one.
 Several members of the community recently put our thoughts about HPC and Julia in a [recent paper](https://arxiv.org/abs/2211.02740).
 Meanwhile, building the community has kept many of us very busy in the last few years.
-A number of [venues](https://juliaparallel.org/resources/) have been organized in recent years, including a tutorial and BoFs organized by the U.S. Department of Energy [Exascale Computing Project](https://www.exascaleproject.org/), a Supercomputing [BoF](https://sc22.supercomputing.org/presentation/?id=bof136&sess=sess309), a JuliaCon [minisymposium](https://live.juliacon.org/talk/LUWYRJ), and a monthly [JuliaHPC call](https://julialang.org/community/#events) to provide exposure and highlight the work done by community members.
+Many [venues](https://juliaparallel.org/resources/) have been organized in recent years, including a tutorial and BoFs organized by the U.S. Department of Energy [Exascale Computing Project](https://www.exascaleproject.org/), a Supercomputing [BoF](https://sc22.supercomputing.org/presentation/?id=bof136&sess=sess309), a JuliaCon [minisymposium](https://live.juliacon.org/talk/LUWYRJ), and a monthly [JuliaHPC call](https://julialang.org/community/#events) to provide exposure and highlight the work done by community members.

 It's also worth mentioning that unifying and coordinated initiatives coming out of the Exascale Computing Project (ECP) like [Spack](https://spack.io/) and [E4S](https://e4s-project.github.io/) can be an invaluable source of HPC packages which can be leveraged within the Julia ecosystem.

 ### Where to start

 For a more technical introduction to the Julia ecosystem, you might want to start with a blog article that I recently updated: [First Project using the Julia Language](https://williamfgc.github.io/programming/scientific-computing/2023/03/03/first-project-julia-language.html).
 It includes links to numerous other resources which can provide further help getting started.
-I'd recommend to anyone trying the language for the first time to use the [Visual Studio Code](https://code.visualstudio.com/), which offers excellent Julia support through its extensions marketplace, and the upcoming [Julia v1.9 version](https://julialang.org/downloads/#upcoming_release) for a better experience.
+I'd recommend to anyone trying the language for the first time to use [Visual](https://code.visualstudio.com/)[ Studio Code](https://code.visualstudio.com/)](https://code.visualstudio.com/), which offers excellent Julia support through its extensions marketplace, and the upcoming [Julia v1.9 version](https://julialang.org/downloads/#upcoming_release) for a better experience.
 I also encourage you to seek out colleagues who may be using Julia and build a local community, including sharing experiences, tips, and examples.
 Ultimately, scientific software, in Julia or other languages, benefits from communities.
-*Bonus: I've found that using GitHub copilot with the simple Julia APIs can be a welcome boost to the productivity of writing Julia code.
+*Bonus: I've found that using GitHub Copilot with the simple Julia APIs can be a welcome boost to the productivity of writing and porting code to Julia.
 Its autocompletion-like capabilities save on typing (but not thinking).*

 ### Final thoughts

 Julia is part of the natural evolution of programming languages.
 Powered by LLVM and a carefully thought-out ecosystem, Julia's design decisions and value proposition target the high-performance plus high-productivity space.
 Mastering a new programming language can be a steep initial investment, and eventual adoption is a result of both technical and non-technical factors.
 I think it's good that the scientific computing community is exposed to the value proposition of newer alternatives like Julia and that's the goal of this article.
 The actual value is ultimately determined by each user and project, and their particular scientific software needs.

-### Acknowledgement
+### Acknowledgment

-I want to thank the many people in the community for enabling our efforts, in particular the IDEAS, PROTEAS-TUNE sub-projects within ECP, the Sustainable Research Pathways program and the Bluestone project.
+I want to thank the many people in the community for enabling our efforts, in particular the IDEAS, PROTEAS-TUNE sub-projects within ECP, the Sustainable Research Pathways program, and the Bluestone project.

 ### Author bio

 [William F. Godoy](https://orcid.org/0000-0002-2590-5178) is a Senior Computer Scientist in the Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL).
 His interests are in the areas of HPC, scientific software, programming models, data and parallel I/O.
 At ORNL, he has contributed to scientific software projects funded by the Exascale Computing Project and ORNL's neutron science facilities.
 Godoy received his PhD in Mechanical Engineering from the University at Buffalo, The State University of New York.
-He is a 2022 [BSSw Fellowship](https://bssw.io/fellowship) honorable mention, a member of the [United States Research Software Engineer Association](https://us-rse.org/) and ACM, and a IEEE senior member serving in several technical venues.
+He is a 2022 [BSSw Fellowship](https://bssw.io/fellowship) honorable mention, a member of the [United States Research Software Engineer Association](https://us-rse.org/) and ACM, and an IEEE senior member serving in several technical venues.

 <!---
 Publish: yes